Your elementary students will be thrilled with this list of energizing brain breaks for 5th grade. Third and fourth graders will love them, too!

 This break break activity is ideal for 5th grade kids.

-While seated on top of desks, students gently toss around a beach ball.
+While seated on top of desks, they gently toss around a beach ball.

-Anyone breaking any of these rules is out of the game and has to sit in his/her chair.
+Anyone breaking any of the rules is out of the game and has to sit in his/her chair.

 As students sit out, the game becomes more challenging due to distance between desks and having fewer participants.

 For 5 or 10 minutes, students place their heads down on desks and rest.
 It’s simply a time to relax and reflect.